3. Creation of a Pleasant Working Environment

 [Leisure and others]

-We support the fees for entertainment subscription services (services that allow users to use content for a certain period of time at a fixed price) that employees are enrolled in as a policy for supporting employees' creative ideas.
+We support the monthly fees of 3,000 yen for entertainment subscription services (services that allow users to use content for a certain period of time at a fixed price) that employees are enrolled in as a policy for supporting employees' creative ideas.

-If an employee chooses to mainly telecommute, he or she may receive a Grant to establish an at-home work environment.
-Even if the employee chooses to mainly work at the office, he or she may receive a Work-from-home allowance by telecommuting.
+If an employee chooses to mainly telecommute, he or she may receive a Grant to establish an at-home work environment of 20,000 yen monthly.

 We established the Employee Stockholding Association as one of our offered benefits, offering incentive pay for the purchase of stocks.